Mitsubishi-Electric-Asia/melfa_ros2_driver/README.md

 ## __4. Other MELFA ROS2 Related Repositories__

-- [MELFA ROS2 8axis with Demo](https://github.com/Mitsubishi-Electric-Asia/melfa_ros2_8axis/tree/humble) : ROS2 description, moveit_config and simple moveit application for 6-axis articulated robot with 2-axis travel axis.
+- [MELFA ROS2 8axis with Demo](https://github.com/Mitsubishi-Electric-Asia/melfa_ros2_8axis/tree/humble) : ROS2 description, moveit_config and simple moveit application for 6-axis articulated robot and 4-axis SCARA robot with 2-axis travel axis.
 Accompanied with RT Toolbox3 Project File to try in RT Toolbox3 simulator.
-- [MELSOFT Simulators Demo](https://github.com/Mitsubishi-Electric-Asia/melsoft_simulators_demo/tree/humble) : uses MELSOFT GX simulator3, MELSOFT GT simulator3 and MELSOFT RT Toolbox3 simulator to demostrate "accurate" simulations using proprietary technologies that can be leveraged by the open source community.
+- [MELFA ROS2 Masterclass 2024](https://github.com/Mitsubishi-Electric-Asia/melfa_ros2_masterclass_2024/tree/humble) : Masterclass repository for ROS-Industrial Asia Pacific Summit 2024: Empowering Innovations with MELSOFT Simulators.
+Repository includes various C++ multithreaded nodes for interfacing with HMI and PLC.
+Includes a simple pick and place MoveIt2 program with interoperability with PLC and HMI.
+Experience MELSOFT GX simulator3, MELSOFT GT simulator3 and MELSOFT RT Toolbox3 simulator with true to system simulations using proprietary technologies that can be leveraged by the open source community.
-- [Simple applications](https://github.com/Mitsubishi-Electric-Asia/simple_moveit_scripts/tree/humble) : experience MELFA ROS2 features through simple applications.

 <div> </div>

 ## __5. MELFA Naming Convention__

 This section provides a brief introduction to naming conventions of MELFA robots.
-Below are images from our [robot catalog](https://dl.mitsubishielectric.com/dl/fa/document/catalog/robot/l(na)-09091eng/l09091m.pdf) describing the naming convention.
+Below are images from our [robot catalog](https://www.mitsubishielectric.com/app/fa/download/search.do?kisyu=/robot&mode=catalog) describing the naming convention.

 For articulated robots (RV), it is fairly straightforward as the variations that contribute to package differences are __Maximum load capacity__, __Series__ and __Arm length__.